bstevens00/bstevens00/README.md

 # Brendan Stevens

 I'm Brendan from a small town in Kansas you've never heard of.
 I teach math to high school students, including Statistics and Calculus.
 I have a Bachelor's in Mathematics and a Master's Degree in Statistics, Analytics, and Data Science.
 As a hobby, I enjoy playing with machine learning models to answer data questions I have about the world.
 My projects are primarily written in the R: Statistical Programming Language.
-Open to work offers in the field of Data Science and Analytics.
+Open to work inquiries in the field of Data Science and Analytics.

 ## Skills and Experience
 :chart_with_upwards_trend: Statistics